dennisvennink/SequenceExtensions/README.md

 ![](https://img.shields.io/badge/Language-Swift%204-F04C3E.svg) [![](https://img.shields.io/badge/License-MIT-lightgrey.svg)](https://github.com/dennisvennink/SequenceExtensions/blob/master/LICENSE.md)

 _SequenceExtensions_ is a library that adds various [lazily-implemented](https://en.wikipedia.org/wiki/Lazy_evaluation) extensions to the [`Sequence`](https://developer.apple.com/documentation/swift/sequence) protocol.
-Heavily inspired by Haskell's `Prelude` and Python's `itertools` libraries.
+It only adds extensions for operations which have no (lazy) implementation in the standard library, should integrate well without adding any ambiguities and is well-documented and tested.

 ## Table of Contents